Code-Institute-Submissions/soundkissstudio/README.md

 With this actual business in mind, I have three goals in mind for this project.

-The first is to create a sample webpage that details all of the services the studio offered to potential clients.
-For this I imagined a clear and concise site that would sell our services and inspire potential clients to make contact.
+The first is to create a webpage that details all of the services the studio offered to potential clients.
+For this I imagined a clear and concise single page that would sell our services and inspire potential clients to make contact.

-The second goal, since much of my personal creative output as a recording engineer and producer stems from my time working at Soundkiss, was to create an about page that showcases some of the creative product I helped to create.
+The second goal, since much of my personal creative output as a recording engineer and producer stems from my time working at Soundkiss, was to create an about page that showcases some of the creative product and media from that time.

-Thirdly, I hoped that when I create a personal webpage, I would be able to integrate this site as record of the studio.

 ## User Experience (UX)